Home

 The mystery of death is certainly not going to be solved by any one article, or even any one religion.

 Wicca Spirituality has a certain philosophy, which inspires Wiccans to have certain perspectives on death.
-But we don't claim to have all the answers, and not every witch would agree with any one viewpoint.
+But we don't claim to have all the answers, and not every Witch would agree with any one viewpoint.

-As witches, we're comfortable with this kind of ambiguity.
+As Witches, we're comfortable with this kind of ambiguity.

 We can't know all the answers of life.
 And we don't need to.